What is futsal? We need to examine that before we can know what the difference is between a futsal ball vs a soccer

-Soccer originates from sports first played under organized conditions in the 19th century, and those early games spawned several variations.
-The sport we call 'football', and which the rest of the world calls 'American Football', is one of them, as is Australian Rules football, and soccer itself is officially named 'Association Football'.
+Soccer originates from sports first played under organized conditions in the 19th century.
+Those early games spawned several variations.
+The sport we call 'football', and which the rest of the world calls 'American Football', is one of them. as is Australian Rules football, and soccer itself is officially named 'Association Football'.

 There is another form of the sport which is played all over the world and it is called 'Futsal'.
 While many aspects of the game are identical to those in soccer, there are also many rules and features which are different and this includes some of the equipment, including the futsal ball.
 We are going to take a look at some futsal basics and weigh up some of those differences between futsal and soccer.

 The name 'futsal' has its origins in both the Spanish and the Portuguese languages.
 Fútbol de Salón in Spanish, and Futebol de Sãlo both translate literally into English as football salon, or more practically as indoor football.
 However, since 1985, it has generally been accepted that the name for this form of soccer is simply futsal.

-Nearly all futsal matches are played indoors, and this usually takes the form of a hard floor soccer court.
-The dimensions of a futsal court are defined within the rules and the specifics are; length minimum 25 meters (82 feet) maximum 42 meters (138 feet) with the width having a minimum of 16 meters (52 feet) and a maximum of 25 meters (82 feet).
+Futsal matches occur indoors, and this usually takes the form of a hard floor soccer court.
+The dimensions of a futsal court are as follows.
+The length is a minimum 25 meters (82 feet) maximum 42 meters (138 feet) with the width having a minimum of 16 meters (52 feet) and a maximum of 25 meters (82 feet).
 This is clearly different to a classic soccer pitch.

 Apart from the playing surface and dimensions being hugely different from soccer, the other major variation is in the number of players.
-In futsal, each team only has 5 players compared to 11 in a normal soccer team, but there is one similarity in that one of the players must be designated as the goalkeeper.
+In futsal, each team only has 5 players compared to 11 in a normal soccer team, but there is one similarity in that one of the players must be a goalkeeper.